Introduction

 A primary feature of open-source vector databases is efficient similarity search, a process enabling rapid identification of the most similar vectors to a given input.
 This operation is fundamental for applications like image or document retrieval, semantic search, and recommendation engines.

 Vector databases achieve this through specialized techniques such as approximate nearest neighbor (ANN) algorithms, which dramatically reduce search times compared to brute-force methods.
 ANN indexes, like HNSW or FAISS-based structures, allow scalable search even in datasets with billions of records and hundreds or thousands of dimensions.
+Recent engines increasingly pair these indexes with quantization, storing vectors at lower precision to shrink memory use and accelerate search.

 Metadata filtering, faceting, and pre/post-filters